The Rush Limbaugh Show: Stand-ins for Limbaugh

 Every so often, Limbaugh was absent from his show, whether for various personal reasons or because of extended trips.
 For instance, in early 2005, Limbaugh took a weeklong trip to Afghanistan to report on postwar conditions; he also participated in various celebrity pro-am golf events, especially when he represented his parent company, iHeartMedia.
 On those occasions, Limbaugh allowed "EIB certified talk show hosts" (sometimes called "Associate Professors from the Limbaugh Institute for Advanced Conservative Studies") to fill in for him.
-Typically, these hosts are well-known conservatives, and since Clear Channel (now iHeartMedia since 2014) acquired the network that syndicates the program, they have often been hosts of local shows on iHeartMedia's owned-and-operated stations.
+Typically, these hosts were well-known conservatives, and when Clear Channel (now iHeartMedia since 2014) acquired the network that syndicates the program, they were often hosts of local shows on iHeartMedia's owned-and-operated stations.
 A number of Limbaugh's former substitute hosts, including Glenn Beck, Sean Hannity, Bob Dornan and Jason Lewis, went on to host nationally syndicated shows of their own.